 When do you read submissions?

-Every day of the year, but I will periodically take a rest month, indicated above.
+Every day of the year, but I take a rest month or two (usually in June and December) which I indicate above.
 Send your pieces to me at firstname.lastname@example.org.

 In what form should I send pieces?